Teens can learn about abusing dextromethorphan (DXM) online.

-Parents should be aware that a number of websites and online communities promote the abuse of products containing DXM to get high.
-Some sites provide guides on how to achieve a high based on a user’s height and weight, how to combine it with other drugs, and what effects are to be expected at specific dosage levels.
-Websites to watch out for include:
+Unfortunately, many people share information about how to abuse DXM online.
+There are websites and online communities that promote the abuse of medicines containing DXM, through providing guides on how to achieve a high based on a user’s height and weight, how to combine it with other drugs, and what effects are to be expected at specific dosage levels.
+Specific websites to watch out for include:

-You may want to check out the websites for yourself to gain a better understanding of what teens can access.
+You may want to do a quick online search for yourself and gain a better understanding of what teens can access.

 Search terms include “robotripping,” “DXM,” or other slang terms.

-Go to YouTube, for example, and type in the keyword DXM.
+Go to YouTube or Reddit, for example, and type in the keyword ‘DXM.’

 Visit WhatIsDXM.com with your teen and watch their videos for graphic, credible information on DXM abuse.
 Talk to your teenagers about what they’re seeing on the site.